National Writing Project

 The institute offers participants a rich opportunity to grow as a writer and as a teacher of writing.
 We are confident that participation in the institute will become a pivotal experience in one’s professional life.

-Please complete the application requirements for UMSL graduate students, submit the data form, and forward an essay on your "Life as a Writer", an essay on your "Approach to Teaching Writing", a resume of professional experience, and a letter of recommendation to:
+Please complete the application requirements for UMSL graduate students, submit the data form, and forward an essay on your "Life as a Writer", an essay on your "Approach to Teaching Writing", and a resume of professional experience to:

 Nancy R. Singer, Ph.D.